UBC-CIC/harm-reduction/docs/deployment.md

 # Step 3: Backend Deployment

 ## Configure AWS CLI
-Ensure Docker is running, and begin configuring the AWS credentials by typing the following line in the CLI
+Begin by configuring the AWS credentials by typing the following line in the CLI
 ```bash
 aws configure
 ```
 Please note that it is expected for your account to have administrator access for the steps in this deployment guide

-## Deploy Backend (Lambdas + S3)
+## Deploy Backend
 Once the AWS CLI has been configured with the credentials, navigate to the directory named 'cdk'
 ```bash
 cd cdk